Knoema/shp2svg/README.md

 Shapefile to SVG converter tool

 To convert shp file to svg run shp2svg with arguments:
-* -p, required, path to the shapefile
+* -p, required, path to the shapefile or catalog with shapefiles
 * -a, required, name of shapefile metadata attribute to find matching id
 * -w, optional, width of svg, default value is 900
 * -h, optional, height of cvg, default value if 600